Degree of LLB

 Foreign Study Programmes

 Students enrolled in a degree programme which includes the law of a foreign jurisdiction (see immediately above) will ordinarily spend a year in Europe as part of the Erasmus Exchange Programme.
 There are further opportunities for studying abroad through the SOCRATES programme.
 Also, the School of Law has reciprocal agreements with the University of Stellenbosch and the University of Cape Town, under which students from Aberdeen trade places with students in South Africa.

 The Law School have places available for well qualified graduates seeking admission to the two year LLB programme.

 An LLB may be awarded by part-time study over five years.
 The programme is available to both graduates and non-degree holders.
-Further information can be found on the Student Recruitment and Admission Service website.

 Information on tuition fees can be obtained from the InfoHub.